 - Expert testimony: David has given advice and expert testimony in a number of terrorism related cases in the UK, Australia and the US.

-- Research with trades unions and NGO's: David has undertaken research in partnership with a range of organisations including Unison, the Scottish Trades Union Congress, Friends of the Earth, Cordoba Foundation, Scottish Islamic Foundation, Office of the Scottish Information Commissioner and others.
+- Research with trades unions and NGO's: David has undertaken research in partnership with a range of organisations including Unison, the Scottish Trades Union Congress, Friends of the Earth, Cordoba Foundation, Scottish Islamic Foundation, Office of the Scottish Information Commissioner, Middle East Monitor, British Medical Journal, the Safe Food Institute, Interpal, Friends of Al Aqsa and others.

 - Advocacy on lobbying and ethics in public life: Spinwatch is a founding member of the UK based Alliance for Lobbying Transparency and of the EU oriented Alliance for Lobbying Transparency and Ethics Regulation (ALTER-EU), which campaign for regulation of lobbyists and enhanced ethics rules for politicians and civil servants.

-- Advisory roles: David is an advisor to the Brussels Tribunal on Iraq, the Centre for Investigative Journalism based at City University, London and the Centre for Community Practice in Glasgow's Govanhill.
+- Advisory roles: David is a director of Common Weal, an advisor to the Brussels Tribunal on Iraq, the Centre for Investigative Journalism based at City University, London and between 2009 and 2013, advised the Centre for Community Practice, part of the Govanhill Baths Trust, in Glasgow's Govanhill.